Graymos/Nightowl-University/README.md

 ## Development Notes
 - All sensitive actions are protected by JWT.
 - Passwords are securely hashed with bcryptjs.
-- The project uses Cursor AI rules for code quality, security, and efficiency.

 ## License
 See the license header in each source file.